Resources

 Although efficiency and effectiveness are sometimes used interchangeably, they don’t mean the same thing.
 If a process is effective, it means that it achieves the intended goals, but that doesn’t mean that it is efficient.
 Thus, a business can still be effective yet inefficient.
 No single formula can be used to measure the efficiency of your business.
 It all comes down to specific experiences, principles and objectives.
 What might be efficient for one company might not be so for another.
 For this reason, organisations must understand their needs before developing and adapting efficiency strategies.

 Process effectiveness, on the other hand, measures how well a company actually performs against its goals given its current process.
-In other words, process effectiveness measures how well an organization uses its resources to achieve objectives.
+In other words, process effectiveness measures how well an organisation uses its resources to achieve objectives.

-Understanding both metrics will help you decide which areas need improvement in your business – and what steps you can take to make it happen!
+Understanding both metrics will help you decide which areas need improvement in your business and what steps you can take to make it happen!

 Types of Efficiency in Businesses